Patrick Brown says he was behind growing the Ontario PC party, so he should get to lead

-The former leader of Ontario's Progressive Conservatives said since he helped grow the party to unprecedented levels, he should be the one to lead it into the upcoming election.
+The former leader of Ontario's Progressive Conservatives said Sunday he helped grow the party to unprecedented levels, so he should be the one to lead it into the upcoming election.

 Patrick Brown stepped down from his position late last month amid sexual misconduct allegations, which he has repeatedly and categorically denied.
 On Friday, Brown officially entered the race for his old job.